navin-moorthy/navin-moorthy.github.io/content/blog/intro-to-my-blog/index.md

   - Traced SVG Loading (Lazy-Loading)
   - WebP Support
 - Blog with Markdown usign Markdown Remark
-- Code syntax highlighting by Prismjs.
+- Code syntax highlighting by Prismjs
+- Google Analytics

 Thanks to [@bradlc](https://github.com/bradlc)’s work on [babel-plugin-tailwind-components](https://github.com/bradlc/babel-plugin-tailwind-components), we can easily get the power of Tailwind without the stylesheet bloat by passing Tailwind classes into styled-components with **Babel macros** 🎉.